Property appraisers and assessors

 Education & Skills

 Data on higher education choices for Property appraisers and assessors from The Department of Education and Census Bureau.
-The most common major for Property appraisers and assessors is Business but the most specialized major according to RCA in 2022 were Agriculture.
+The most common major for Property appraisers and assessors is Business but the most specialized major according to RCA in 2024 were Construction.

 Majors